 Application

+Use only a small amount of leather oil to be safe.
+Use a clean microfiber cloth and gently apply some leather oil.
+Locate a small section of leather, preferably in a hidden spot, and apply the oil using a circular motion throughout.
 After waiting for about 30 minutes, check the results.
-If you're happy with them, go ahead and apply the oil evenly across the entire surface.
+If you are happy with them, apply the oil evenly across the entire surface (Khazova et al., 2020).
 Next, let the leather dry in the open air overnight.
-If there is any residue remaining, please clean it off.
+If there is any residue remaining, clean it off.

 After Applying